Simple-temp/html/README.md

 True

 9.
-Using which attribute we can add a tooltip in the HTML element. title
+Using which attribute we can add a tooltip in the HTML element?. title

 10.